syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Serialization.md

  you can save stream into .txt format file.if you saved as .txt format file to deserialize the shapes then set as Embedded resource in project.

-   Sample text format file like this
+  Please find sample text file shown below

   [Chart.txt](http://www.syncfusion.com/downloads/support/directtrac/general/txt/Chart677841499.txt)

 ## Deserialization
-   To deserialize serialized objects by calling LoadEdits(stream) method.
+   LoadEdits() method used to deserialize the shapes.

 {% tabs %}